stadium-software/howto-lists/readme.md

 ## Creating Lists

-Lists are always of a specific type.
-The type can be selected in the `Item Type` property of a `List`
+Lists can be of a specific type or of type 'Any'.
+The type can be selected in the `Item Type` property of a `List`.
+'Any' is the default

 ![](images/ListItemTypeProperty.png)